MacauleyMorgan/Project-Three/README.md

 Verifies old email, password and current email before allowing changes on account page
 ### Update
-User can update recipes that is associated with thier account
+User can update recipes that is associated with their account
+- As a logged in user, I would like to be able to adjust and delete the recipes I have submitted on the website at my own leisure

 The user can change email addresses for the account if neccessary in the database
+- As a logged in user, I would like the flexibility to change my email and password when I need t

 The user can update the account password via the account page
+- As a logged in user, I would like the flexibility to change my email and password when I need to

 ### Delete
 The user has the option to remove/delete recipes from their account and the database

 The user can delete the account from the website permanently
+- As a logged user, I would like to be able to delete my account if I decide to leave the site at a later date

 # Wireframes
 ## Login